 Learn everything about La Ferme du Mont Chateauneuf du Pape with wine tasting notes, wine and food pairings, best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important wineries and winemakers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 La Ferme du Mont was founded quite recently by Stephane Vedeau.
 At first, they began operation in Courthezon, before shifting their headquarters to Valres in 2010.
 The change coincided with the purchase of Clos Petit Bellane from Olivier Peuchot.

 The initial vintages, 2005 and 2006 were produced in a partnership with Coralie Gourmarre of Domaine Galevan.
 From that point forward, Stephane Vedeau began producing the wines of La Ferme du Mont on his own.
 La Ferme du Mont is a negociant company that owns some vines in the region.
 They also rent vineyards and purchases grapes from growers in the Chateauneuf du Pape appellation as well.

 La Ferme du Mont Vineyards, Wines, Winemaking

-La Ferme du Mont produces 2 red Chateauneuf du Pape wines and one white Chateauneuf du Pape wine.
+La Ferme du Mont produces 2 red Chateauneuf du Pape wines and 1 white Chateauneuf du Pape wine.

-La Ferme du Mont Vendanges d’Octobre is made from a blend of 80% old vine Grenache and 20% Mourvedre.
-The wine is aged in a combination of vessels with about 80% of the wine being aged in concrete vats and the remaining 20% of the wine being aged French oak barrels and foudres.
+La Ferme du Mont Vendanges d’Octobre is made from a blend of 80% old vine Grenache with a range of 10%-20% Mourvedre and 10-20% Syrah, depending on the vintage.
+The wine is aged in a combination of vessels with about 80% of the wine being aged in concrete vats and the remaining 20% of the wine being aged in French oak barrels and foudres.

 Serving and Decanting La Ferme du Mont with Wine, Food Pairing Tips